 3. Try lots of dining experiences

 Alternatively, for the perfect bite to eat on the go, try Antico Forno near Rialto Bridge.
 People were spilling out this little pizzeria and with only a few stools and side tables, this was a great place to grab a huge slice of pizza and continue explorations of Venice.
-Not only for convenience but for great value for money, the Antico Forno serves the biggest and thickest pizzas you will ever see for only 2.50 Euros a slice.
+Not only for convenience but for great value for money, the Antico Forno serves the biggest and thickest pizzas you will ever see for a great price.

 4. Enjoy the fine art